fipelle/MessyTimeSeries.jl/README.md

 ```

 ### Estimation of state-space models
-The estimation of state-space models for which there is not support yet, it can be performed by using ```TSAnalysis``` and ```Optim``` jointly.
+The estimation of state-space models for which TSAnalysis does not provide support yet can be performed by using ```TSAnalysis``` and ```Optim``` jointly.
+The data for the following examples is the same used for the previous section.

-For the decomposition in the previous section, this can be done following the steps below:
+The state-space model described the previous section can be estimated following the steps below.

 ```julia
 function llt_seasonal_noise(θ_bound, Y, s)